geowarin/geowarin.github.io/content/post/c-sharp-codestyle/index.md

 I know that most C# devs will be horrified by my personal code style but this is irrelevant.
 What's important is to have a code style and be consistent.

-I now have an `.editorconfig` file that I can drop in my personal projects and is applied automatically when I format my code.
+I now have an `.editorconfig` file that I can drop in my projects and is applied automatically when I format my code.

-This is enough for my personal projects, but there are other tools that might be interesting to look at in the future:
+This is enough for my side projects, but there are other tools that might be interesting to look at in the future:

 - [dotnet format](https://github.com/dotnet/format)